-The sections below describe the highway cover design changes and the design changes that resulted from advancements in project engineering and are incorporated into the Revised Build Alternative.
+FHWA and ODOT released the I-5 Rose Quarter Improvement SEA on November 15, 2022.
+In response to comments on the SEA, ODOT refined the design of the Revised Build Alternative.
+The sections below describe the highway cover design changes and the design changes that resulted from advancements in project engineering and comments on the SEA and are incorporated into the Revised Build Alternative.

-Figure 1 Hybrid 3 Highway Cover Design Concept
+Figure 1 Hybrid 3 Highway Cover Design Concept with Ramp Reconfiguration